 From hatchery to plate

 Fortunately Murray Cod are relatively easy to breed in captivity and there are a number of private hatcheries that run commercial breeding programmes for river stocking and for aquaculture grow-out.
-Bidgee Fresh will stock fingerlings from their own hatchery for the first time in 2016.
+Murray Cod Australia now stock fingerlings from their own hatchery.
 Their plan is to develop their breeding capabilities with a longer term plan of being able to supply advanced stockers to other growers also.

-The growing conditions at Bidgee Fresh are ideal for producing top quality fish.
+The growing conditions for Aquna Sustainable Murray Cod are ideal for producing top quality fish.
 The fingerlings mature in a nursery system before being moved into large cages that sit submerged in the fresh waters of the irrigation system.
 The fish are fed a specifically formulated native fish pellet tailored to their nutritional requirements.
 The waters of the irrigation channel pass through the fish cages and are then recycled through the cropping enterprise.

 The end result is a stunning fish with yellow / olive green mottling, a silvery belly and white fin tips.
 The flesh is white, flaky and juicy with a creamy taste and is simply delicious.
-The market for Bidgee Fresh Murray Cod is hungry for more of this beautiful eating, top quality fish.
-Fortunately for lovers of this iconic Australian fish, there are big plans ahead for Bidgee Fresh and the future looks bright for this innovative team of fish farmers.
+The market for Aquna Sustainable Murray Cod is hungry for more of this beautiful eating, top quality fish.
+Fortunately for lovers of this iconic Australian fish, there are big plans ahead for Murray Cod Australia and the future looks bright for this innovative team of fish farmers.